perguth/yggdrasil-chromeos/README.md

 ## Related

-- [yggdrasil-protected-group](https://github.com/perguth/yggdrasil-protected-group) - Sync Yggdrasil Peers, AllowedPublicKeys and whitelist IPs via UFW
+- **[Yggdrasil Protected Group](https://github.com/perguth/yggdrasil-protected-group)** - Sync Yggdrasil Peers, AllowedPublicKeys and whitelist IPs via UFW

 ## Usage

-Linux needs to run for this to work.
-The browser extension icon is clickable and switches browser access to Yggdrasil on and off.
+- Linux needs to run for this to work.
+- The browser extension icon is clickable and switches browser access to Yggdrasil on and off.

-Public services available on the Yggdrasil Network can be [found here](https://yggdrasil-network.github.io/services.html).
+- Public services available on the Yggdrasil Network can be [found here](https://yggdrasil-network.github.io/services.html).